Leverage Intelligent Document Processing for Faster, More Accurate Analysis

 To qualify for a mortgage loan, borrowers must provide lenders with proof of income.
 This typically comes in the form of a W-2 form, tax returns, pay stubs, or tax statements.
 IDP can typically process these kinds of income verification documentation, including their gathering, classification, and data extraction.

 Lenders are obligated by regulation to hold mortgage loan applicants to a series of borrower suitability standards.
 These include creditworthiness and ability-to-repay, which a borrower must demonstrate with income verification documentary evidence.
+Lenders can leverage automated income verification at scale to speed up the process of verifying borrower income.

 Why use IDP?